bitcoinNottingham/Bitcoin-Meetup-Template/readme.md

 	- Remember to include an annalogue of the current block number(and date) in the photographs to create unbreakable event records
 	- Usse the satoshi masks or other face coverings for guests that might not want their faces in the images

+## Let's talk about Bitcoin Price!
+	- The Bitcoin Pizza segment.
+On 22nd May 2010, Laszlo Hanyecz bought a pizza for 10,000 bitcoins.
+The current USD value of that pizza is https://twitter.com/bitcoin_pizza The Bitcoin pizza is worth $nnn hundreds of millions of dollars today. (+/- since last meetup)
+	- Current, high and low prices for last 24 hours/week/month/year/all time https://www.binance.com/en/trade/BTC_USDT?
+	- Bitcoin CME Futures Gaps! https://finance.yahoo.com/quote/BTC-USD/history/

-In Closing
+# In Closing
 If you want further information on any topics discussed this evening or have other bitcoin questions then please be sure to complete a feedback form so that we can follow up with you and share additional resources in future.

-Next Meetup
+# Next Meetup
 Date, time and venue plus any special features

-Continuing the Discussions
+# Continuing the Discussions
 Stay connected and join the Meetup Telegram Group by scanning the QR code or find the link on the website at www.yourmeetupsite.url